Gorillas and Wildlife Protection DR. Congo/Congo safaris and tour

 Senkwekwe Gorilla Orphanage

-Maisha was born in 2001 in Virunga National Park Congo and this was during the period of conflict in Congo when the rebels used the park as a hiding place.
-In December 2004, Maisha who was three years old was poached by the hunters from the park and transferred to a cave in Rwanda where she was kept captive in a sack for fourteen days feeding on corn and canes alone for a very long time period.
+Maisha was born in 2001 in Virunga National Park Congo.
+This was during the period of conflict in Congo when the rebels used the park as a hiding place.
+In December 2004, Maisha who was three years old was poached by the hunters from the park.
+And transferred to a cave in Rwanda where she was kept captive in a sack for fourteen days feeding on corn and canes alone for a very long time period.

-In 2006, Maisha and some other gorillas were seized in Congo and transferred to the quarantine feature restored by Gorilla Doctors in Kinigi, Rwanda.
-After some years had passed, Maisha who was always around her care takers was added to other fresh orphan gorillas including Pinga who was also an adult female like Maisha.
-Pinga was very assertive and wanted to be the leader where as Maisha was very peaceful and poised except when it was time for meals.
+Maisha and some other gorillas were seized in Congo and transferred to the quarantine feature restored by Gorilla Doctors in Kinigi, Rwanda.
+After some years had passed, Maisha who was always around her care takers.
+Was added to other fresh orphan gorillas including Pinga who was also an adult female like Maisha.
+Pinga was very assertive and wanted to be the leader.
+Where as Maisha was very peaceful and poised except when it was time for meals.

-In 2010 when the establishment of the Senkwekwe Orphanage was done, Maisha and Koboko had to be returned back to Congo to stay with other gorillas in their forested habitat like Ndeze,Ndakasi.
+when the establishment of the Senkwekwe Orphanage was done, Maisha and Koboko had to be returned back to Congo.
+To stay with other gorillas in their forested habitat like Ndeze,Ndakasi.
 On arrival, these were fascinated after spotting the green thick forested forest and Maisha climbed the tallest tree where he sat and looked down at Ndeze and Ndakasi.

-Matabishi Gorilla was found isolated outside Virunga National park in the east of Democratic Republic of Congo in a corn field in late June 2013.He was moving around for days by himself in about a kilometer out of the forest where he was spotted by a person who reported his presence to the wildlife authorities that he had seen a wounded Gorilla roaming outside the park.
-Matabishi was a victim of poaching and trafficking though was retained and put to safety on Sunday 23 June.
+Matabishi Gorilla was found isolated outside Virunga National park in the east of Democratic Republic of Congo in a corn field in late June 2013.He was moving around for days by himself in about a kilometer out of the forest.
+Where he was spotted by a person who reported his presence to the wildlife authorities that he had seen a wounded Gorilla roaming outside the park.
+Was a victim of poaching and trafficking though was retained and put to safety on Sunday 23 June.